janelia-flyem/NeuroProof/README.md

 ## Installation Instructions

-NeuroProof has been tested on several different linux environments.
-Tests on MacOS are forthcoming.
+NeuroProof has been tested on several different linux environments and compiles on Mac.
 Documentation
 in NeuroProof follow Doxygen comment conventions; an html view can be created by running the following command: